CKRancher/rancher/README.md

 prometheus-demo-prometheus-operator-prometheus-0       3/3     Running   1          50s
 ```

-In order to access Prometheus and AlertManager from a web browser we need to use port forwarding.
+In order to access Prometheus and AlertManager from a Web browser, we need to use port forwarding.

-As this demo uses a GCP instance, and all kubectl commands are run from this instance, we will be using the instance's external IP address in order to access the resources.
+As this demo uses a GCP instance, and all kubectl commands are run from this instance, we use the instance's external IP address to access the resources.

 ```bash
 $ kubectl port-forward --address 0.0.0.0 -n monitoring prometheus-demo-prometheus-operator-prometheus-0 9090  >/dev/null 2>&1 &